BCTR: Bidirectional Conditioning Transformer for Scene Graph Generation: Experiments

-\textbf{Implementation Details} We utilized ResNet-101 and DETR \cite{carion2020end} as the feature extraction module.
-Additionally, the entity decoder shares the same architecture as the DETR decoder.
-To ensure training convergence, the model is initially trained with feature distillation without the entity branch.
-Subsequently, the entity branch is introduced into the iteration while the bidirectional attention is activated for joint training.
-The numbers of entity and predicate queries are set to 100 and 160, respectively, and the number of iterations (stages) is empirically set to 6.
-More details of parameter settings are reported in the supplementary materials.
+We use ResNet-101 and DETR as the image feature extraction modules.
+The entity decoder adopts the same architecture as the DETR decoder.
+For Visual Genome \cite{krishna2017visual}, the numbers of entity nodes and predicate nodes are 100 and 160, respectively.
+For OpenImage V6 \cite{kuznetsova2020open}, these numbers are 100 and 180.
+The number of iterations (stages) is empirically set to 6.
+The value of $k$ is set to 25 for Visual Genome and 40 for OpenImage V6.